NeuralRevenant/lexi-phylax/README.md

 # Lexi-Phylax: Hate Speech Classification Engine

 Lexi-Phylax is an advanced **multi-label hate speech classification engine** designed for **accurate and scalable content moderation**.
 It initially leveraged a **BERT-based transformer model from Hugging Face**, fine-tuned on a custom dataset.
-Now, a **custom-built 400M parameter transformer model** is being developed and optimized for inference to push the boundaries of **context-aware hate speech detection**.

 ## System Architecture